 Setting high expectations for secondary and post-secondary school for learners with disabilities and career goals is a crucial role to their success in employment, and secondary and postsecondary settings.
 The Department of Education Transition Guide to Postsecondary Education and Employment outlines strategies to assist this population.

 Understanding the root causes and using some of the strategies in the “Nontraditional Career Preparation Guide” will assist in recruiting and retaining more students into nontraditional careers.

 Enhance the veteran students’ success in college by developing action plans with the students.
 The report on “Serve Veterans to Support their Success” highlights developing action plans first to support student veterans in their success.

 Tracking the success of students from special populations in Career Technical Education can be challenging, use the five core indicators listed in the brief “Use Core Indicators to Track the Success of Special Populations in Career Technical Education” to measure the effectiveness at secondary and post-secondary level.

-The JSPAC newsletter is published twice a year on JSPAC, Equity and Access related activities and provides summaries and links to relevant articles, publications, resources, and events.
+The JSPAC newsletter is published once a year on JSPAC, Equity and Access related activities and provides summaries and links to relevant articles, publications, resources, and events.

 - Make a Difference Special Populations Report

 - Non-Traditional Careers Poster

 - Strategies to Enhance Students 21st Century Competencies